Types of food allergies

 Mixed-IgE/Non-IgE mediated food allergies

-Mixed-IgE/Non-IgE-mediated food allergy symptoms can take days to weeks to appear.
+Mixed-IgE/Non-IgE-mediated food allergy symptoms can take hours to days, and in rare cases weeks to appear.
 Symptoms can appear as common digestive issues including:

 - vomiting